Infierno en el Ring (2009): Undercard matches

 The opening match of the show was a six-man tag team match, best two out of three falls between the técnico team of Flash, Stuka Jr. and Metálico against the rudos Virus, Euforia and Skandalo.
 After just over five minutes of action Flash rolled Virus up with La Magistra Cradle to win the first fall.
 The Rúdo team evened the score minutes later when Virus, Euforia and Skandalo applied a triple team submission move to make Flash submit, tying the teams at one fall each.
 The final fall saw Euforia pin Metalico and Skandalo defeat Stuka Jr. to win the match for the Rúdo team two to one.

 In the second match of the night Los Hijos del Avernoquickly won the first fall against Hijo del Fantasm, La Máscara and El Sagrado when the trio performed a triple Powerbomb on Hijo del Fantasm for the pinfall.
 La Máscara evened the score for his team when he made Averno submit after applying a pendulum submission hold known as a Campana on him.
-During the third fall Averno pulled the mask off La Máscara which caused a disqualification, in Lucha Libre the intentional removal of an opponents mask during the match is an automatic disqualification.
+During the third fall Averno pulled the mask off La Máscara which caused a disqualification, in Lucha Libre the intentional removal of an opponent's mask during the match is an automatic disqualification.
 The disqualification cost lost Hijos del Averno the match two falls to one.

 In the third and final undercard match saw Los Terroristas del Aire face off against Atlantic, Último Guerrero and Mr. Niebla.
 Místico, Volador Jr. and La Sombra all wore masks that were composites of all three masks to show their team unity.
 During the first fall Místico and Último Guerrero found themselves on the floor, outside the ring as Volador Jr. landed a Guillotine legdrop off the top rope on Mr. Niebla while La Sombra performed a back flip off the top rope, called a Moonsault, on Atlantis for the double pinfall.
 The second fall saw Último Guerrero intentionally pull his own mask off and put it in Místico's hands so it looked like Místico pulled the mask off him.
 The ploy worked as the referee disqualified Místico's team despite their protests.
 In the final fall Místico turned the tables on the rudos but throwing his mask to Último Guerrero and draw an unwarranted disqualification for their second fall.